cskwrd/jsonresume-theme-stackoverflow/README.md

 }
 ```

+You can also add `hideSummary` to 'work' items.
+Giving it a truthy value, hide the summary for that item.
+This is useful if the summary makes the resume too long.

 ## Contribution

 Fork the project, add your feature (or fix your bug) and open a pull request OR